shibayan/keyvault-acmebot/README.md

 All existing ACME certificates are automatically renewed 30 days before their expiration.

+The default check timing is 00:00 UTC.
+If you need to change the time zone, use `WEBSITE_TIME_ZONE` to set the time zone.

 ### How to use the issued certificate in Azure services

 #### App Service (Web Apps / Functions / Containers)